Standard Chartered JumpStart offering up to 2% p.a. interest. Best for students?

 If you are an existing account holder, you can still continue to use the SC JumpStart account even after you are over 26 years old.

-The SC JumpStart is a no-frills account that allows you to earn a higher interest rate with few additional requirements.
+The SC JumpStart is a no-frills account that allows you to earn a higher interest rate with very few additional requirements.

-The UOB Stash Account offers a higher effective interest rate for balances of $80,000 to about $100,000.
+The UOB Stash Account offers the highest effective interest rate for balances from S$60,000 to S$100,000.

-$40,0001.51%2.00%1.88%SCB JumpStart
+S$20,0000.825%1.00%0.88%SCB JumpStart

-$60,0002.01%1.68%2.25%CIMB FastSaver
+S$40,0001.21%1.00%1.22%CIMB FastSaver

-2.51%1.29%2.39%UOB Stash
+S$60,0001.54%0.85%1.53%UOB Stash

-$100,0003.00%1.05%2.08%UOB Stash
+S$80,0001.81%0.66%1.66%UOB Stash

 Final verdict on Standard Chartered JumpStart Account

-The SC JumpStart Account allows you to earn a decent interest rate of 2.00% pa. for your first S$50,000 of deposits.
+The SC JumpStart Account allows you to earn a decent interest rate of 1.00% pa. for your first S$50,000 of deposits.

-It comes with very few requirements, and you do not have have to make any minimum spend, invest with the bank, or credit your salary to be eligible for the interest.
+It comes with very few requirements, and you do not have to make any minimum spend, invest with the bank, or credit your salary to be eligible for the interest.

 However, you will have to be between 18 to 26 years old to open an account.

-The interest rate you will earn on the SC JumpStart Account falls sharply for deposits above $50,000.
-You can consider other entry level savings accounts such as the UOB Stash Account if you have deposits of close to $100,000.
+You can consider other entry level savings accounts such as the UOB Stash Account if you have deposits of close to S$100,000.

-If you are willing to jump through a few hoops to earn a higher interest rate, then the Stanchart BonusSaver or UOB One Account can offer a higher effective interest rate for your spare cash.
+If you are willing to jump through a few hoops to earn a higher interest rate, then the StanChart BonusSaver or UOB One Account can offer a higher effective interest rate for your spare cash.

 How to apply for the Standard Chartered JumpStart Account